Skip to main content

 Human trafficking is hard to spot, and, therefore, hard to prosecute.
 As noted, traffickers prey on vulnerable people who may never be reported as “missing.”
 Second, traffickers’ techniques are growing increasingly sophisticated, with highly organized networks that law enforcement agencies often find hard to infiltrate and dismantle.
 Difficulties in piercing trafficking networks are exacerbated by traffickers’ use of the dark web.
 Sites on the dark web are notoriously difficult to reach, making trafficking hard to detect, and trafficking networks hard to map and follow.

 The cross-border nature of trafficking creates additional prosecution challenges.
 Trafficking rings can span multiple countries, jurisdictions, and legal systems.
 Multiple languages may be used in the commission of trafficking.
-Regional mores can blur the lines between crime and culture: some regions consider certain instances of forced child marriages to be human trafficking, other cultures may condone the practice.[15]
+Regional mores can blur the lines between crime and culture.
+For example, some regions consider child marriages to be human trafficking, other cultures may condone the practice.[15]

 Lack of awareness sometimes has law enforcement arresting the wrong people.
 Too often, officers mistake trafficked agricultural workers for illegal aliens.
 Women trafficked for sex are mistaken for prostitutes.
 They are treated as criminals rather than victims.

 Finally, human trafficking is a severely underreported crime.
-Fear of retaliation, fear of law enforcement, and a feeling of shame about their plights too often leave human trafficking victims hesitant to seek help.
+Fear of retaliation, fear of law enforcement, and feelings of shame about their plights too often leave human trafficking victims hesitant to seek help.
 And law enforcement can’t investigate cases it doesn’t know about.

 The human trafficking web